 Thirdly, streets are not the only issue.
 Most streets within the community have buried utilities within them, water and sewer.
 Due to the nature of the soils in the area the heavy truck loads transfer down to the buried utilities.
 Granted it is a minor load but over time it takes a toll on the utilities which is quite evident when we consider the number of water leaks that are addressing each year.

 You should also be aware this change is not a unique thing with municipalities.
 Locally, Edgemont, Custer, Hot Springs, Summerset, Wall, and Hermosa all contract for residential garbage service for the same reasons stated above.
 Rapid City, Sturgis, Spearfish.
 Lead, Deadwood, and Belle Fourche all have services that limit garbage truck traffic to one pickup per week in residential neighborhoods.
-On a national basis this same consolidation of services is taking place even in the largest cities such as New York and Los Angles.
+On a national basis this same consolidation of services is taking place even in the largest cities such as New York and Los Angeles.

 For those with concerns about the business to the local service providers, the City is making this change only for single family homes.
 Mobile home courts, multi-family residential units such as apartment buildings, and commercial business will still have the option of contracting for service with anyone they wish.